 A STYLISTIC ANALYSIS OF WILLIAM SHAKESPEARE'S POEM "WINTER" Abstract Linguistic studies have taken such rapid strides in recent years that the range is baffling to the innocent and amazingly delightful to the linguistics-oriented.
 Applied linguistics is concerned with many fields and subjects on planet earth and possibly beyond that.
 A piece of literature largely depends on thought and style.
-"Winter" being the feature that makes the poem a pastoral poem.
+This poem is categorized as a Pastoral poem, "winter" being the feature that makes the poem a pastoral poem.
 Shakespeare who is popularly known for his love sonnets deviated and delved into pastoral poetry describing the harshness of winter and the activities carried out by the people during winter.
 The entire poem can be anlysed using the theory of pragmatics to see if it follows the four Gricean maxims.
 The Gricean maxims were posited by Paul Grice as cooperative principles that help in explaining the links utterances have in a speech community.
-This analysis justifies the claim that stylistic is a linguistic study in that the features of language description and a linguistic theory has been used to analyse a literary work in order to further explore the poet's style of writing and his intended meaning.
-Keywords: William Shakespear, Gricean maxims, linguistic study, Paul Grice Introduction: Linguistic studies have taken such rapid strides in recent years that the range is baffling to the innocent and amazingly delightful to the linguistics-oriented.
+This analysis justifies the claim that stylistics is a linguistic study in that the features of language description and a linguistic theory have been used to analyse a literary work in order to further explore the poet's style of writing and his intended meaning.
+The style adopted by the poet which is the use of rhyme, capitalization of the first letter of the first word in the beginning of a new sentence, nature theme, etc. is the style that was most popular during that time period.

+Keywords: William Shakespear, Gricean maxims, linguistic study, Paul Grice

+Introduction:

+Linguistic studies have taken such rapid strides in recent years that the range is baffling to the innocent and amazingly delightful to the linguistics-oriented.
 Applied linguistics is concerned with many fields and subjects on planet earth and possibly beyond that.
 A piece of literature largely depends on thought and style.
 The concept of style in literature is the product of abstraction in the sense that style is based on a special and unique use of language, it is just one quality contained in any piece of writing.
 The style of a novel, a play, an essay, or a poem is only one part of its totality.
 The study of style has been in use in German, French, and English since the early 19th century.
-In the early sixties of the 20th century M.A.K.
+In the early sixties of the 20th century, M.A.K.
 Halliday introduced the term 'Linguistic stylistics'.
 The main concern of descriptive linguistics is the systematic study of that part of human behavior called language.
 William Wordsworth in lyrical Ballads (1798) suggested that poetry should deal with the experience of those living close to nature, especially in the country.
 It could be "the language of conversation in the middle and lower classes of society."
 Long before the poet of nature came on scene, Shakespeare brought the language close to those who dwelt in the country (Essay by Bille, University, Bachelor's, B, August 2007).
 Keeping in mind all these concepts, we can attempt a stylistic analysis of the poem.

-TEXT OF THE POEM: "WINTER" 'When icicles hang by the wall, And Dick the shepherd blows the nail, And tom bears logs into the hall, And milk comes frozen home in pail When blood is nipped and ways be foul, The nightly sings the staring owl Tuwhoo!
+TEXT OF THE POEM: "WINTER"

+'When icicles hang by the wall,

+And Dick the shepherd blows the nail,

+And tom bears logs into the hall,

+And milk comes frozen home in pail

+When blood is nipped and ways be foul,

+The nightly sings the staring owl

+Tuwhoo!